Canvassing

 The right of withdrawal facilitated

 For contracts concluded remotely through an online interface, the Ordinance requires ‘easy, direct and permanent access to the right of withdrawal ».
-The trader must make available to the consumer, free of charge, this functionality allowing him to exercise this right free of charge, before the expiry of the period provided for by the Consumer Code.
+The trader must make available to the consumer, free of charge, this functionality allowing him to exercise this right free of charge, and this before the expiry of the period provided for by the Consumer Code.

 Mandatory pre-contractual information

 The framework for pre-contractual information for consumers is strengthened.
-The Consumer Code has been amended to oblige companies to provide, free of charge, before signing the contract, all the “appropriate explanations concerning the financial services contracts offered”: information concerning the trader and the products offered, terms of the right of withdrawal, possibility of making a complaint, price due by the consumer (including all commissions, charges, expenses and charges), consequences in the event of default or late payment, etc.
+The Consumer Code is amended to oblige companies to provide, free of charge, before signing the contract, all the « adequate explanations concerning the financial services contracts offered »: information concerning the trader and the products offered, terms of the right of withdrawal, possibility of making a complaint, price due by the consumer (including all commissions, charges, expenses and taxes related thereto), consequences in case of default or late payment, etc.

 The Ordinance reviews the regulatory framework for voice telephony contracts.
 At the beginning of each telephone call, the professional must indicate his name, the commercial purpose of the call, and whether it is recorded.

-The Ordinance states that where a contract is concluded as a result of making contact by voice telephony, including at the initiative of the consumer, the supplier must address to the consumer, on paper or any other durable medium, a confirmation of the offer he made.
-“The consumer is bound by this offer only after having signed it on paper or any other durable medium” (entry into force of this provision from 1er January 2027).
+The Ordinance states that where a contract is concluded following a contact by voice telephony, including at the initiative of the consumer, the supplier must address to the consumer, on paper or any other durable medium, a confirmation of the offer he made. « The consumer is only bound by this offer after having signed it on paper or any other durable medium » (entry into force of this provision from 1er January 2027).

 No consumer manipulation